 What do you think of when you hear "pickle"?
 Cucumbers, right?
 But did you know that you can pickle all sorts of summer veggies?
 From green tomatoes to hot peppers, zucchini to green beans, summer's bounty is full of potential pickles and relishes.
 Rachel Armistead, co-founder of The Sweet Farm, will guide you through the process of brining and fermenting, using produce from Red Wiggler Community Farm, such as cucumbers, peppers, tomatoes, and more.
 Attendees will leave with a how-to guide, a quart of handmade pickles or relish, and the confidence and know-how to continue fermenting all summer long!
 REGISTER

-When most people think of kim chi, they think of a super spicy, bright red mix of strange vegetables buried in the ground.
-Which is why many people view the traditional Korean ferment suspiciously.
-But kim chi is a wonderful and varied ferment that can be made exactly how you like it.
-In this class, Rachel Armistead of The Sweet Farm will talk about all the different ways you can make and flavor your kim chi.
-And you'll get to make your own batch to take home, just the way you like it--no burying required!
+When most people think of kimchi, they think of a super spicy, bright red mix of strange vegetables buried in the ground.
+Which is why many people view the traditional Korean ferment suspiciously; but kimchi is a delicious, versatile ferment with many options for preparation.
+In this class, Rachel Armistead of The Sweet Farm will talk about all the different ways you can create and flavor your kimchi.
+And you'll get to make a batch to take home, just the way you like it--no burying required!
 REGISTER

-This season's workshops are presented by The Sweet Farm, a family business specializing in kraut and ginger beer.
-They also have a sweet food truck (they'll be at Red Wiggler for the Montgomery County Farm Tour!) where they serve sausages loaded with their famous krauts.
+This season's workshops are brought to you courtesy of The Sweet Farm, a family business specializing in kraut and ginger beer.
+They also have a sweet food truck where they serve sausages (featured at our upcoming Harvest Celebration & Silent Auction) loaded with their famous krauts.
 Visit their website to see where you can pick-up their tasty products.